Wdboyes13/chip8/README.txt

 it will not work on windows unless you somehow get unistd.h to work

-supported instructions are in Supported.txt the loaded binary is in test.c and instructions are CRLD ("\r\n") separated
+supported instructions are in Supported.txt the loaded binary is in test.c and instructions are CRLF ("\r\n") separated